hiroppy/slides/src/slides/The-present-and-future-of-JavaScript/slides/05-stages/0-description.md

 <br>

-TC39's meetings are held every two months and this stages will change.
+TC39's meeting is held every two months and this stages will change.

 <br>